Akimel Oʼodham

 The Akimel Oʼodham or Akimel Oʼotham are an Indigenous people of the Americas living in the United States in central and southern Arizona and Northwestern Mexico in the states of Sonora and Chihuahua.
 The majority population of the two current bands of the Akimel Oʼodham in the United States is based in two reservations: the Keli Akimel Oʼotham on the Gila River Indian Community (GRIC) and the Onʼk Akimel Oʼodham on the Salt River Pima-Maricopa Indian Community (SRPMIC).

 The Akimel Oʼodham are closely related to the Ak-Chin Oʼodham, now forming the Ak-Chin Indian Community.
 They are also related to the Sobaipuri, whose descendants reside on the San Xavier Indian Reservation or Wa꞉k (together with the Tohono Oʼodham), and in the Salt River Indian Community.
 Together with the related Tohono Oʼodham ("Desert People") and the Hia C-ed Oʼodham ("Sand Dune People"), the Akimel Oʼodham form the Upper Oʼodham.

 Name

-Oʼotham and Oʼodham are the Oʼodham terms for "river people".
+Akimel Oʼotham and Akimel Oʼodham are the Oʼodham terms for "river people".
+Akimel O'otham is most closely aligned with the Gila River Indian Community whereas Akimel O'odham is most closely aligned with the Salt River Pima–Maricopa Indian Community.

 They were formerly known as Pima, which may have come from the phrase pi ʼañi mac or pi mac, meaning "I don't know," which they used repeatedly in their initial meetings with Spanish colonists.
 The Spanish referred to them as the Pima.
 English-speaking traders, explorers, and settlers adopted this term.

 The Akimel Oʼodham called themselves Othama (Note: Also Aatam or Aàtam-akimûlt.) until the first account of interaction with non-Native Americans was recorded.